100grams/HGPageScrollView/README.markdown

 ![](https://github.com/100grams/HGPageScrollView/raw/master/Screenshots/HGPageScrollView_Screen_shot_1.png)
 ![](https://github.com/100grams/HGPageScrollView/raw/master/Screenshots/HGPageScrollView_Screen_shot_2.png)

+## Features ##

+### Scrolling horizontally through multiple views
+In its basic form, HGPageScrollView shows a stack of pages, horizontally scrollable when in DECK mode (see *Selection / Deselection* below), where each page is a single view derived from HGPageView.
+The view itself is created by the data source and must be provided to HGPageScrollView in *pageScrollView:viewForPageAtIndex:*.

+### Selection / Deselection of views (aka View Modes)
+HGPageScrollView has two distinct view modes:

+1. *HGPageScrollViewModePage*, in which  the (selected) page is shown in full screen, along with its title header view.
+2. *HGPageScrollViewModeDeck*, in which pages can be scrolled horizontally.
+In this mode each page is scaled down to 60% of its original size.

+Moving between the two view modes is implicit and occurs after calling *selectPageAtIndex:animated:* and *deselectPageAnimated:*.

+### Custom Page Headers
+HGPageScrollView data source can provide custom header views to replace the default ones (seen in the exaple).
+A Header view is expected to have a title and a subtitle labels.
+The customization refers to the look and feel (size, colors etc.) of the header view.

+### Events
+HGPageScrollView provides events to its delegate on scrolling, dragging selection and deselection of pages.

+### Advanced View Hierarchy (in combination with UINavigationController)
+A more advanced use case, also demonstrated in this sample project, is when the page added to the page scroller actually belongs to a viewController which is part of a UINavigationController navigation stack.
+Doing so allows to create a rich and powerful view-hierarchy.

+### Inserting / Deleting / Reloading pages
+HGPageScrollView supports insertion, deletion and reloading of one or more pages:

+- (void)insertPagesAtIndexes:(NSIndexSet *)indexes animated:(BOOL)animated;

+- (void)deletePagesAtIndexes:(NSIndexSet *)indexes animated:(BOOL)animated;

+- (void)reloadPagesAtIndexes:(NSIndexSet *)indexes;

+Animating page insertion/deletion will only take effect if it is done within the visible page range.

 ## Requirements ##

 - iOS 4.3 or later (Sample project was created with Xcode 3.2.6, iOS SDK 4.3 GM Seed)